RedHatWorkshops/knative-on-ocp4/README.md

-#  Knative on OCP4 Tutorial
+#  Knative Serving, Eventing and OpenShift Pipelines Tutorial

 ## Table of Contents